IIIF/api/source/api/annex/rest/index.md

 ## 4. Extension Context

-This extension defines five predicates in a separate [context][iiif-rest-context], one for each of the HTTP methods described in [Section 2][2].
+This extension defines five predicates in a separate context, one for each of the HTTP methods described in [Section 2][2].
 A server that supports any of the HTTP methods as described by this document should modify its capabilities document to include this context, e.g., as follows:

 ```javascript
 {